Exploiting Agent Symmetries for Performance Analysis of Distributed Optimization Methods

 \subsection{The PEP formulation restricted to fully symmetric solutions}

-When all agents are equivalent (Assumption \ref{ass:equiva}), Corollary \ref{cor:fullsymsol} shows that it does not impact the value of the worst-case but we will see in Theorem \ref{thm:agent_indep_perf} that it allows writing the PEP in a compact form since the performance measure and the constraints can be expressed only in terms of the smaller blocks $\fa$, $\Ga$, and $\Gr$ that are repeating in $F^s$ and $G^s$.
-Theorem \ref{thm:agent_indep_perf} states sufficient conditions for which a PEP for distributed optimization can be made compact and for which it provides a worst-case value independent of the number of agents $\N$.
-The theorem relies on the following definitions.
+When all agents are equivalent (Assumption \ref{ass:equiva}), Corollary \ref{cor:fullsymsol} shows that restricting PEP to fully symmetric solutions does not impact the value of the worst-case.
+We will see in Theorem \ref{thm:agent_indep_perf} that it allows writing the PEP in a compact form since the performance measure and the constraints can be expressed only in terms of the smaller blocks $\fa$, $\Ga$, and $\Gr$ that are repeating in $\f^s$ and $G^s$.
+Theorem \ref{thm:agent_indep_perf} states sufficient conditions for which a PEP for distributed optimization can be made compact (i.e. with size independent of $\N$) and for which it provides a worst-case value independent of the number of agents $\N$.

+Before stating the theorem, we introduce two types of expressions or constraints that we can allow in PEP to obtain agent-independent worst-case values.
+Let us consider a simple example to motivate the first type of expressions. \begin{example*} If we consider a PEP for distributed optimization with the initial conditions $f_i(x_i^0) - f_i(x^*) \le 1$ for all $i \in \V$ and the performance measure $\P = \sum_{i=1}^\N (f_i(x_i^0) - f_i(x^*)),$ then the worst-case value would scale with the number of agents $\N$ in the problem: if we consider more agents, the maximum value of $\P$ will increase.
+To obtain a PEP that provides worst-case values independent of $\N$, the performance measure needs to be an expression that is invariant to the number of agents, $\frac{1}{\N}\sum_{i=1}^\N (f_i(x_i^0) - f_i(x^*))$ in our example.
+We propose a notion called scale-invariant, defined below. \end{example*}

 \begin{definition}[Scale-invariant expression and constraint] In a distributed system with $\N$ agents, we call a Gram-representable expression $h$ scale-invariant if it can be written as a linear combination $h = \sum_{j} c_j h_j,$ where coefficients $c_j$ are independent of $\N$ and terms $h_j$ are any of these three forms, for any variables $x_i$ and $y_j$ assigned to agents $i$ and $j$, including the case $x_i = y_j$: